 Dr. Christopher Weight is a urological oncologist who focuses on treating cancers like kidney, prostate, and bladder.
-Now at the Cleveland Clinic, Dr. Weight leads the Urological Oncology Center, managing his time between research and seeing patients.
+Now at the Cleveland Clinic, Dr. Weight is a kidney cancer specialist who leads the Urological Oncology Center, managing his time between research and seeing patients.

 - Name: Dr. Christopher Weight, MD

 - Professor of urology

 - President of Climb 4 Kidney Cancer

 - Director for urologic oncology at Cleveland Clinic, Glickman Urological & Kidney Institute